When I Decided to Start Sharing My IBS Story

 At the end of the day, receiving validation and support for our experiences really does have an impact on our outlook.

-We asked the advocates, “How did you eventually get out of your comfort zone to share your experiences with IBS?
+We asked the patient leaders, “How did you eventually get out of your comfort zone to share your experiences with IBS?
 What gave you the push to openly talk about your condition?”
 Here is what was shared.

 My experiences might help others